OpenLineage/OpenLineage/integration/sql/README.md

 A library that extracts lineage from SQL statements.

-### Usage
+## Usage

 If you're using OpenLineage integration, there's good chance that you're already using this integration.

-This library can be used both as Python library and as Rust library; however, it's not published at Cargo yet.
+This library is implemented in Rust and provides a Python and Java interface.
+The Rust implementation has not yet been published to Cargo.

-### Installation
+## Installation

-Python:
+### Python

 ```bash
 $ pip install openlineage-sql